The Corporate Governance Review: USA

 In most situations, directors do not and should not manage the day-to-day operations of the corporation, but instead exercise oversight in reasonable reliance on the advice of management, outside consultants hired by the corporation and their own understanding of the corporation's business.
 The courts will generally defer to decisions that boards make, granting them the 'presumption that in making a business decision the directors of a corporation acted on an informed basis, in good faith, and in the honest belief that the action taken was in the best interests of the company' – a presumption referred to as the business judgement rule.10 This rule applies to most decisions that a board of directors makes.
 When a shareholder challenges a board's business judgement, 'the court merely looks to see whether the business decision made was rational in the sense of being one logical approach to advancing the corporation's objectives'.11 To obtain the protection of the business judgement rule, directors must satisfy their duty of care, which entails reviewing the available material facts, and their duty of loyalty, which requires the disinterest and independence of the directors.
 In practice, the business judgement rule will protect directors when the corporate records reflect that they reviewed and considered the facts available to them and the advice of their advisers, and when the directors did not have a conflict of interest in the decision.

 The board of directors should work with management to set an appropriate 'tone at the top' of the corporation to encourage conscientiousness, transparency, ethical behaviour and cooperation throughout the organisation.
+It should maintain a working partnership with the CEO and management and serve as a resource for management in charting the appropriate course for the corporation.
 It should approve the company's annual operating plan and guide its long-term strategy and fulfilment of the company's corporate purpose, and should monitor and periodically assess the corporation's performance in terms of these goals.
 The board should monitor and evaluate its own performance as well, noting any deficiencies in its expertise and composition with an eye towards rectifying them with future director nominations.
 It should monitor the organisation's risk management practices, as well as compliance with applicable law and best practices, set standards for corporate social responsibility, and oversee relations with regulators and the corporation's various constituencies, which increasingly includes engaging directly in director-level dialogue with shareholders.
 It should evaluate the corporation's CEO and senior management, and ensure that a succession plan is in place for the CEO and senior management, an issue that has received heightened focus in light of increased turnover rates and visible succession crises.
 When a company receives a proposal for a large transaction that creates a conflict – or the appearance of a conflict – between the interests of the corporation's shareholders and its management, the board should take care to place itself at the centre of the transaction, and should consider the merits of a special committee of independent directors to oversee the company's response to the proposal.
+The board should also be prepared to deal with crises, including macro events such as a pandemic, a natural disaster like an earthquake or hurricane, a liquidity squeeze, a long-term recession or a breakdown in international relations.

 Public corporations are subject to a disclosure regime that generally requires annual and quarterly reports, as well as current reports, to be filed following the occurrence of certain events, such as entry into material agreements, completion of significant acquisitions or dispositions of assets, and changes in officers or directors and amendments to the corporation's charter or by-laws.
 Public disclosure is also required of certain transactions in the corporation's securities by corporate insiders, such as officers and directors, and of material non-public information that a corporate insider has disclosed to certain individuals, such as stock analysts or shareholders.
 Additionally, the corporation must make significant disclosure whenever it solicits proxies for the votes of shareholders, as it must in connection with the election of directors or significant transactions, such as mergers or the sale of substantially all corporate assets.